|Families with pets or young children, active couples

 The Bombay cat breed is a social, fun-loving, and extremely smart feline.
-She loves people and other household pets.
+They love people and other household pets.
 It’s not a rare sight for a Bombay to cuddle up and nap with a dog.
-However, she likes to be the top cat in a multi-cat household and expects all other felines to bow down to her.
+However, they like to be the top cat in a multi-cat household and expect all other felines to bow down to them.

 Are These Cats Good for Families?

 Yes!
 The Bombay loves people and will get along with everyone in the household, including young children.
 Plus, thanks to their cuddly side, they really are the perfect cat to join your little family.

 Does This Breed Get Along With Other Pets?

 Yes, the Bombay cat breed does get along with other pets.
 However, they will do their best as the only cat in the house.
 You might need to keep an eye on themwhen around other cats and pets until they get acquainted with one another.

 Things to Know When Owning a Bombay Cat